aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 | Float | `ne`, `gt`, `lt`, `gte`, `lte`, `eq`, `range`      |
 | Boolean | `eq`, `ne`      |

-### Backfill your Elasticsearch Index from your DynamoDB Table
+### Backfill your Elasticsearch index from your DynamoDB table

 The following Python [script](https://github.com/aws-amplify/amplify-cli/blob/master/packages/graphql-elasticsearch-transformer/scripts/ddb_to_es.py) creates an event stream of your DynamoDB records and sends them to your Elasticsearch Index.
 This will help you backfill your data should you choose to add `@searchable` to your @model types at a later time.